manvimadandotai/Computer_Vision_Roadmap/README.md

 8. Go to Anaconda application on your machine and on the top left where you can see root, select Virtual_Platform from the drop down list
 9. Download the 2 xml files, namely  haarcascade_eye.xml and harcascade_frontalface_default.xml to a known location on your machine.
 10. Change the reference location of these 2 xml files while running the face_detection.py script
+11. Take all the files inside the Object Detection folder from Github Repository and upload them onto jupyter notebook home.
 # Results

 1. Face Detection